McIlwraith, McEacharn & Co: History

+An office building at 45 Hunter Street, Newcastle, named Scottish House, completed in 1923, was designed by Spain and Cosh for MMC.
+The heritage-listed building is now known as T & G Mutual Life Assurance Building.

 MMC built up a coal bunkering business, had a shareholding in Mount Morgan Mine, and had associations with Burns Philp and Castlemaine Perkins.
 In 1958, MMC became a shareholder in bulk carrier operator Bulkships in partnership with the Adelaide Steamship Company.

 In May 1993, MMC was sold to Cyprus Mining Company.